Career Paths in Psychology to Help You Get Started

 Should You Get a Graduate Degree in Psychology?

-Although many psychology positions are available to those without an advanced degree, you could unlock more possibilities by earning a master’s degree in psychology or counseling.
+Although many psychology positions are available to those without an advanced degree, there's even more you can do with a master's in psychology.

 There are a variety of positions you can get with a master’s in psychology, but for some, the degree is essential.

-If you want to become a therapist, for example, you’ll need a master’s in mental health counseling to prepare you for the necessary licensure requirements and work in the field.
+If you want to become a therapist, for example, you’ll need a degree such as a master’s in mental health counseling to prepare you for the necessary licensure requirements and work in the field.
+(SNHU is not currently enrolling new students in the graduate counseling program and does not offer a social work master's program.)

-A master’s in psychology or counseling could be a great finish to your academic journey — or just the beginning.
-Some choose to earn a master’s degree in psychology or counseling to prepare for an MD, PsyD or PhD in Psychology.
+A master’s in psychology could be a great finish to your academic journey — or just the beginning.
+Some choose to earn a master’s degree in psychology to prepare for an MD, PsyD or PhD in Psychology.
+(MD, PsyD, and PhD in Psychology not currently available at SNHU).

 If you decide to go that route and earn your doctorate, another level of advanced psychology jobs opens up, and you could become a psychologist or a psychiatrist.